 - The driver’s breach caused the accident.
 This proves that the other driver was directly responsible for the injuries and can be held accountable.

 - The accident caused you damages the court can compensate you for.
 This means you must prove damages such as medical expenses, pain and suffering, and lost wages by providing testimony and records of these costs.

 As an example of this process in action, consider a car crash where the other driver runs a red light and hits your car.
 You would point to the driver’s duty to stop at the red light and their failure to do so to prove the duty and breach elements.
 Proving that the driver caused the accident is simple enough if no other cars were involved, which only leaves proving the damages you faced.
 Photos of the accident, medical records, hospital bills, pay stubs, and the victim’s testimony about pain and suffering are some of the most valuable evidence used to prove damages.

 There are many traffic laws that drivers in Maryland violate every day.
 These laws are intended to keep other drivers safe, so when drivers violate these laws, you may be able to hold them liable if their violation caused injuries.
 However, the defendant will attempt to point to errors you made as well.
 If the jury finds you contributed to the accident, your case may be blocked.
 Because of this, it is very important to strategically present your case and avoid unnecessarily exposing yourself to blame.
 Work with an experienced car accident lawyer to protect your case.

 Call Our Columbia Car Accident Lawyers for a Free Legal Consultation

-If you are dealing with the effects of a car accident and serious injuries, contact the Law Offices of Randolph Rice today.
+If you are dealing with the effects of a car accident and serious injuries, contact the Rice, Murtha & Psoras today.
 Our Columbia, MD car accident lawyers represent injury victims and their families and work to get them the compensation they need for medical bills, lost wages, and other harms from a car crash.
 For a free legal consultation on your case, contact our attorneys today at (410) 694-7291.